iOffice/ioffice.github.io/api/endpoints/user.md

     + siteAdmin (optional, boolean, `true`) ...
 If true, query will include users with Admin permissions
     + hasRoom (optional, boolean, `true`) ...
 If true, query will include users with rooms
     + hasDefaultVisitorCenter (optional, boolean, `true`) ...
 If true, query will include users with a default visitor center
+    + modifiedOrCreatedAfter (optional, number, '1549319834')...
+Epoch time to poll recently modified items in the collection

 + Response 200